MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 -   The master process examines the results.
 For iterative algorithms, it decides if another pass through the data is required.
 If so, it initiates another Spark job and repeats.
 -   When complete, the final results are computed and returned.

-When running on Hadoop, the ScaleR analysis functions process data contained in the Hadoop Distributed File System (HDFS).
-HDFS data can also be accessed directly from ScaleR, without performing the computations within the Hadoop framework.
+When running on Spark, the RevoScaleR analysis functions process data contained in the Hadoop Distributed File System (HDFS).
+HDFS data can also be accessed directly from RevoScaleR, without performing the computations within the Hadoop framework.
 An example can be found in [Using a Local Compute Context with HDFS Data](#bkmk_local_compute_with_hdfs).

-## Tutorial steps
+## Tutorial

-This tutorial introduces several high-performance analytics features of **RevoScaleR** using data stored on your Hadoop cluster and these tasks:
+This tutorial introduces several high-performance analytics features of **RevoScaleR** using data stored on HDFS and these tasks:

 1. Start Revo64.
 2. Create a compute context for Spark.
-3. Copy a data set into the Hadoop Distributed File System.
+3. Copy a data set into HDFS.
 4. Create a data source.
 5. Summarize your data.
 6. Fit a linear model to the data.

-### Check versions
+### Before you start

 Supported distributions of Hadoop with a Spark engine are listed in [Supported platforms](../install/r-server-install-supported-platforms.md).
 For setup instructions, see [Install Machine Learning Server on Hadoop](../install/machine-learning-server-hadoop-install.md).